Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 Credits **only** apply when a tool is routed to the Stirling Cloud backend.
 Examples:

-- Compress / Convert / OCR / Cert-sign / Timestamp → routed to Cloud (LibreOffice/Tesseract needed) → credits used
+- Compress / Convert / OCR / Cert-sign / Timestamp → routed to Cloud → credits used
-- Merge / Split / Rotate / Sign / Watermark → handled by the bundled local backend → no credits
+- Merge / Split / Rotate / Sign / Watermark → handled locally → no credits

 This is why local-only operations stay free even on a paid Stirling Cloud account.